eladmeidar/mini/README.markdown

 post to `hostname:MINI_WEB_PORT/command/MINI_SECRET`. ie:

-    curl -dtext="netcat, lolcats, pigs, sweaty snout, nixon!" http://test.com:2345/echo/dscds789svjskdlvsdz789mkvcjvklsd6
+    curl -d "netcat, lolcats, pigs, sweaty snout, nixon" http://localhost:2345/echo/dscds789svjskdlvsdz789mkvcjvklsd6

-of course normally, you'd proxy to startup.com:2345 from somthing sitting behind :80.
+of course normally, you'd proxy to startup.com:2345 from something sitting behind :80.
 Set the ENV variables before starting mini.

+## configuration

-## commands
+### commands

 you can create commands simply by providing your own miniminimini script.
-ARGV.first ist the command, the rest is arguments. mini comes bundled with a ruby based miniminimini script which you can extend by adding procs like this:
+ARGV.first is the command, the rest is arguments. mini comes bundled with a ruby based miniminimini script which you can extend by adding procs to ~/miniconfig.rb:

       Mini::Bot.commands["echo"] = lambda { |*args| puts args }

-## configuration
+just write that straight into ~/miniconfig.rb.

+### environment

 the following environment variables can be used to configure mini.